whalecorpus/lee/README.md

 - alt text

 dynamic
-- make it automatically populate from javascript
+- make it automatically populate from javascript (put all info into a json blob and load into the page)
 - make it choose a color and a less saturated version of that color randomly every time you refresh
-- mobile: descriptions only show up when a certain width
+* mobile: descriptions only show up when a certain width
-- put all info into a json blob and load into the page

 hosting / dev ops
 * git init